Rapptz/cpp-sublime-snippet/README.md

 At the moment the only way to install this is to run `git clone` where you keep your packages.
 Maybe one day I'll add this to the Package Control.

+## Documentation

+Documentation can be found in the reference.md file.